Human Rights and Labor Practices

 Management Approach and Value Creation

-MR. D.I.Y. respects and protects the human rights of all stakeholder groups and has incorporated human rights and labour standards into its Code of Business Ethics, Human Resources Management Policy, Vendor and Business Partner Code of Conduct, and related practices.
-The Company implements these in alignment with the United Nations Guiding Principles on Business and Human Rights (UNGPs) and applicable laws.
+MR. D.I.Y. respects and protects the human rights of all stakeholder groups and has incorporated human rights and labour standards into its Code of Business Ethics, Human Resources Management Policy, Vendor and Business Partner Code of Conduct, and related practices, which are aligned with:

 Zero tolerance for child labour, forced labour, human trafficking, or any form of modern slavery